 And lastly, garden tools.
 For a successful winter pruning session, you will need access to a few basic garden items.
 While you may not need every tool on the list below, most of these tools at your disposal would be handy.
 Also, some of the tools below are linked to our favorite brands that we could not imagine life in the garden without.
+For more info on the below list read our Winter Pruning: 7 Best Garden Tools for your Winter Pruning Needs!
 Here's our list:

 Winter Pruning Related Posts/Podcasts:

-- 7 Best Garden Tools For Your Winter Pruning Needs
+- Winter Pruning: 7 Best Garden Tools For Your Winter Pruning Needs

 - Ep.
 9: Fall Pruning Do's and Don'ts